AmbireTech/adex-protocol/README.md

 The AdEx team also develops an open source dApp built on top of the Ethereum implementation of the protocol, available at https://beta.adex.network ([GitHub Repository](https://github.com/AdExNetwork/adex-dapp))

-The AdEx protocol is designed to be completely invisible to end users, while improving their internet experience (generally encouraging quality ads).
+The AdEx protocol is designed to be completely invisible to end users, while improving their internet experience (generally encouraging quality ads and unobtrusive experience).

 ### Terminology